4 min read

 Although it’s linked to the South and the Kentucky Derby, the Julep’s name has its roots in the Arab world.
 The Julep began centuries ago as an Arabic drink called the “julab,” which was made from water and rose petals.
 As the julab migrated to the Mediterranean, that region's indigenous zesty mint replaced the rose petals.

-The Mint Julep has been served in the South since the early 1700s, and Churchill Downs began mixing them in 1875.
-Mint Juleps became the track's signature libation in 1938 when management began charging 75 cents for the drink and the small glass vessel it came in.
-Despite some of the $2,000 limited edition Mint Julep packages sold to commemorate the derby, the drink and glass combo now costs $11 at the event.
+The Mint Julep has been served in the South since the early 1700s, with Churchill Downs serving them starting in 1875.
+Mint Juleps became the track's signature libation in 1938, when management began charging 75 cents for the drink and the small glass vessel it came in.
+Despite some of the $2,000 limited edition Mint Julep packages sold to commemorate the derby, the drink and glass combo now costs about $20 at the event.

-What exactly is an Uncle Terry Mint Julep?
+So, what exactly is an Uncle Terry’s Mint Julep?
 It’s a perfect adult thirst quencher with a Kentucky bourbon base.
+Should your liquor cabinet lack any of these ingredients, have no fear!
+Race on over to your local Haskell's (or order online) to stock up on your race-day essentials.

 Ingredients: